 Gender, Power, and Why It’s Time to Stop Playing by the Rules

 In the age of girl bosses, Beyoncé, and Black Widow, we like to tell our little girls they can be anything they want when they grow up, except they’ll have to work twice as hard, be told to “play nice,” and face countless double standards that curb their personal, political, and economic power.
-Today, long after the rise of girl power in the 90s, the failed promise of a female president, and the ubiquity of feminist-branded everything, women are still a surprisingly, depressingly long way from gender and racial equality.
-It’s worth asking: Why do we keep trying to win a game we were never meant to play in the first place?
+Women today remain a surprisingly, depressingly long way from gender and racial equality.
+It’s worth asking: Why do we keep playing a game we were never meant to win?

 Award-winning journalist and author of F-Bomb: Dispatches from the War on Feminism, Lauren McKeon examines the many ways in which our institutions are designed to keep women and other marginalized genders at a disadvantage.
 In doing so, she reveals why we need more than parity, visible diversity, and lone female CEOs to change this power game.
 She talks to people doing power differently in a variety of sectors and uncovers new models of power.
 And as the toxic, divisive, and hyper-masculine style of leadership gains ground, she underscores why it’s time to stop playing by the rules of a rigged game.